scaleoutsystems/fedn/docs/aggregators.rst

 -------------------------

 Scaleout Edge supports a flexible architecture that allows developers to implement custom aggregation logic beyond the built-in options.
-To define and register your own aggregator, you should use the server functions interface, where aggregation behavior can be customized to suit specific research or production needs.
+To define and register your own aggregator, you should use the server functions interface, where server-side behavior can be customized to suit specific needs.

 For detailed instructions and examples on how to implement new aggregators, see the section on :ref:`server-functions`.